oracle/python-oracledb/doc/src/api_manual/soda.rst

     index has been created with the 'dataguide' option enabled.
 If there are no documents in the collection, None is returned.

-.. method:: SodaCollection.getIndexes()

-    Returns a list of specifications for the indexes found on the collection.

-    .. versionadded:: 1.4.0

 .. method:: SodaCollection.insertMany(docs)

     Inserts a list of documents into the collection at one time.
 Each of the